 Most people don’t put Orange Walk Town on the top of their list when they’re planning a Belize vacation.
-That’s a mistake.
-This charming, bustling town is a great place to spend a day soaking up history, sunshine and awesome delicious food.
+That might just be a mistake, though.
+This charming northern town is a great place to spend the day enjoying some history, sunshine and delicious food.

 Where Is Orange Walk Town?

-Orange Walk Town is the capital of the Orange Walk District.
-It is 53 miles north of Belize City.
-The district has a population of about 40,000.
+Orange Walk Town is the main municipality in the Orange Walk District.
+Located 53 miles north of Belize City, the entire district has a population of about 40,000.

 Start at Banquita’s House of Culture

 This lovely museum sits at the mouth of the New River.
-It’s the perfect launching post for your Orange Walk explorations.
-Learn about the history of this town that was central to Belize’s trade in sugar.
+It’s the perfect starting point for your Orange Walk explorations.
+Learn about the history of the town that is central to Belize’s trade in sugar.
 Fortify yourself with a snack before heading out to your next stop.

 Your next stop should be the impressive Maya ruins at Lamanai.
-Hidden deep in the jungle, Lamanai is the most picturesque Maya site in Belize.
+Hidden deep in the jungle, Lamanai is one of the most picturesque Maya sites in Belize.
 Its soft, grassy walkways and cooling shade make it an enjoyable place to spend some time.

 The best way to get to Lamanai is to take a river cruise down the New River Lagoon.
 This breathtakingly lovely lagoon is a favorite of birders and wildlife watchers.
 You’ll see amazing numbers of fish, birds, reptiles and jungle creatures as you float to the ruins.